Yoga is like ice cream….

 Mysore Yoga – Traditional Ashtanga/ Vinyasa practice where everyone practices at their own level, speed and ability.
 The teacher will offer adjustments and guidance as required.

-Restorative yoga – A slower paced relaxing class for deep relaxation.
+Restorative yoga – A slower paced relaxing practice for deep relaxation.
 The use of blankets, props ensures a supported, safe stable position with postures that allow you to completely relax.
-If you need to unwind – this is for you.
+If you need to unwind, recover and heal – this is for you.

 Acro Yoga– This is where Yogis learn to fly!
 It centred on partner yoga – where one person is the ‘base’ and the other the ‘flyer’.
-Influenced by acrobatics and it can be challenging but fun!
+Influenced by acrobatics, it can be challenging but fun!

 Aerial yoga – Another way to fly – and you don’t need a partner.
 Also known as Anti – Gravity Yoga.
 Using silk hammock for support you can invert and swing from them.
 If you like ‘hanging around’ – this is for you!